Germany national football team: Euro 2008, 2010 World Cup and Euro 2012

-Germany lost the final against Spain 0–1, finishing as the runners-up.
+Germany lost the final against Spain 1–0, finishing as runners-up.

-In the 2010 World Cup, Germany won the group and advanced to the knockout stage.
+At the 2010 World Cup, Germany won the group and advanced to the knockout stage.
 In the round of 16, Germany defeated England 4–1.
-The game controversially had a valid goal by Frank Lampard disallowed.
-In the quarter-finals, Germany defeated Argentina 4–0, and Miroslav Klose tied German Gerd Müller's record of 14 World Cup goals.

-In the semi-final, Germany lost 1–0 to Spain.
-Germany defeated Uruguay 3–2 to take third place (their second third place after 2006).
-German Thomas Müller won the Golden Boot and the Best Young Player Award.
+Miroslav Klose tied Gerd Müller's record of 14 World Cup goals, as Germany defeated Argentina 4–0 in the quarterfinals.
+In the semi-finals, Germany lost 1–0 to Spain.
+They defeated Uruguay 3–2 to finish third.
+Thomas Müller won the Golden Boot and the Best Young Player Award.

-In Euro 2012, Germany was placed in group B along with Portugal, Netherlands, and Denmark.
-Germany won all three group matches.
-Germany defeated Greece in the quarter-final and set a record of 15 consecutive wins in all competitive matches.
-In the semi-finals, Germany lost to Italy, 1–2.
+At Euro 2012, Germany was placed in Group B along with Portugal, Netherlands, and Denmark.
+Germany won all three group matches, and then defeated Greece in the quarter-finals as they set a record of 15 consecutive wins in all competitive matches.
+In the semi-finals, Germany lost to Italy, 2–1.